 Joshua, were characteristic of the time in which the Spirit wrought by them.
 So of the twelve: Christ was the true Vine, not the nominal Israel, and they the branches, deriving their authority from Him as the patriarchs from Israel; the dispensation thus far taking its entire and orderly character from them.
 It was a Jewish, though a Christian thing.
 That is, it was Jewish in its present order: it began at Jerusalem; but this ceased as a line when the risen Christ was rejected.
 The grace of God flowed in through the sandy desert and wilderness of the world, to make green, where it flowed, what it found buried in evil in it, when no watering of the tree which He had planted could cause it to bring forth good fruit to His glory and its own profit and acceptance.

 And as the Spirit went, like the wind, where it listed, every one that was born of it was, according to the measure of the grace, the witness of the grace that he had received: for God had not lit candles to put them under bushels.
 Paul became the head and characterising agent of the dispensation among the Gentiles, not derivative but efficient.
-Hence God made him so powerful and so tried against derivative mission. &#8220;I received it,&#8221; says he, &#8220;not of man *nor by man,* but by Jesus Christ, and God the Father, who raised him up from the dead.&#8221; So of the gospel which he preached: he certifies them, he was jealous of this point; he neither received it of man, neither was he taught it, but by revelation of Jesus Christ: and he gives this general character of himself, &#8220;Last of all he was seen of me also, as of one born out of due time,&#8221; as an abortion (*ektroma*); and this character attaches to the whole dispensation, an extraordinary arrangement and provision, something born out of due time&#8212;*ektromatal*&#8212;for the time present, till the earthly system is just ready to be restored, but belonging entirely to the heavenlies, having no earthly derivation or connection in its power with the succession of that order which was first outwardly established.
+Hence God made him so powerful and so tried against derivative mission.
+"I received it", says he, "not of man *nor by man*, but by Jesus Christ, and God the Father, who raised him up from the dead".
+So of the gospel which he preached: he certifies them, he was jealous of this point; he neither received it of man, neither was he taught it, but by revelation of Jesus Christ: and he gives this general character of himself, "Last of all he was seen of me also, as of one born out of due time", as an abortion (*ektroma*); and this character attaches to the whole dispensation, an extraordinary arrangement and provision, something born out of due time -- *ektromatal* -- for the time present, till the earthly system is just ready to be restored, but belonging entirely to the heavenlies, having no earthly derivation or connection in its power with the succession of that order which was first outwardly established.
 It derived its stream higher up from the same source, though recognising it in its place.
-(See @Galatians 2.)
-If it had such connection, what was all Paul&#8217;s reasoning about? or why did he take such pains to prove it did not so derive itself&#8212;or why the Spirit of God refute the notion of Paul&#8217;s derivative character, when he preached the same doctrine, and held the same truths?
+(See @Galatians 2) If it had such connection, what was all Paul's reasoning about? or why did he take such pains to prove it did not so derive itself -- or why the Spirit of God refute the notion of Paul's derivative character, when he preached the same doctrine, and held the same truths?
 It was the grand testimony to the break of successional authority, which was Jewish: the church, as a separate thing for glory, being now

 {100}